Поиск по творчеству и критике

 Входимость: 84. Размер: 116кб.

-Часть текста: things should seem strange to us: Stepan Trofimovitch and I, anyway, shut ourselves up for the first part of the time, and looked on with dismay from a distance.
+Часть текста: shut ourselves up for the first part of the time, and looked on with dismay from a distance.
 I did, indeed, go about here and there, and, as before, brought him various items of news, without which he could not exist.
 I need hardly say that there were rumours of the most varied kind going about the town in regard to the blow that Stavrogin had received, Lizaveta Nikolaevna's fainting fit, and all that happened on that Sunday.
 But what we wondered was, through whom the story had got about so quickly and so accurately.
 Not one of the persons present had any need to give away the secret of what had happened, or interest to serve by doing so.
 The servants had not been present.
 Lebyadkinwas the only one who might have chattered, not so much from spite, for he had gone out in great alarm (and fear of an enemy destroys spite against him), but simply from incontinence of speech-But Lebyadkin and his sister had disappeared next day, and nothing could be heard of them.
 There was no trace of them at Filipov's house, they had moved, no one knew where, and seemed to have vanished.
-Shatov, of whom I wanted to inquire...
+Shatov, of whom I...

 3. Dostoevsky.
 The Possessed (English. Бесы).
 Part II.
 Chapter VI.
 Pyotr Stepanovitch is busy